ibaris/rasterpy/README.md

 </p>

 # Description
 Rasterpy contains basic routines to read and write raster files with python.

+## Key Features
 With Rasterpy one can read the following raster formats:
 * **'tif'**: All `.tiff` formats like GEOtiff etc.
 * **'.hdr'**: All ENVI formats like `.bin` and `.hdr` formats.
 This is usefull if you want to read data from third-party software like Polsarpro.

+Moreover, these the additional functions are integrated:
+* **Conversion**: Convert the files between a BRDF, BRF and BSC in linear or dB unit.
+* **Stacking**: Basic stacking routines.

 # Installation
 There are currently different methods to install `rasterpy`.